- Download Size:

-We are also aware that US poker players have many questions regarding the current situation in 2013.
-Therefore, we have done our best to provide you with the answers to the most common questions US players might have regarding playing at Full Tilt Poker and PokerStars (and other sites which have also blocked US players).
+We are aware that US poker players have many questions regarding the current situation in 2014.
+Therefore, we have done our best to provide you with the answers to the most common questions US online poker players might have regarding playing at Full Tilt Poker and PokerStars (and other sites which have also blocked US players).

 Why did the FBI seize PokerStars and Full Tilt Poker?

-What about player cashier balances in Full Tilt and PokerStars?
+What about player balances on Full Tilt and PokerStars?

 I am a US player.
 Can I withdraw my real money balance from Full Tilt Poker or PokerStars?